Clean Air For All: Moyer/FARMER/CAPP Grants

 Is my project cost-effective?

-The District now offers online calculators to allow applicants to estimate their project’s cost-effectiveness, which is a key evaluation criterion.
-Calculators are available for diesel equipment replacement projects and marine vessel repower projects.
+The District and CARB now offer online calculators to allow applicants to estimate their project’s cost-effectiveness, which is a key evaluation criterion.
+Calculators are available for off-road and on-road equipment replacement projects and marine vessel repower projects.
 Use of the calculators is for estimation purposes only and does not guarantee a project will qualify for funding.
 Click the calculator that applies to your project below:

 When are applications due?